 Scott Hamilton dominated figure skating in the early 1980s and won a gold medal at the 1984 Winter Olympics in Sarajevo after coming in fifth at the 1980 Olympics.
 He also won four consecutive U.S. championships (1981–1984) and four consecutive World Championships (1981–1984).
 He turned professional in April 1984.

 These days Hamilton's voice is well known to Olympic figure skating fans as an announcer, with the 55-year-old working his seventh Winter Games at Sochi.
 After he went pro, he first toured with the Ice Capades before creating his own tour, Scott Hamilton's American Tour, which was later renamed Stars on Ice.
 In 2006, he was the host of the FOX television program "Skating with Celebrities."
-Hamilton, seen here with his wife Tracie in 2012, had a much-publicized battle with testicular cancer in 1997, was treated for a benign brain tumor in 2004 and again had brain surgery in 2010 to prevent the recurrence the tumor.
+Hamilton, seen here in 2012, had a much-publicized battle with testicular cancer in 1997, was treated for a benign brain tumor in 2004 and again had brain surgery in 2010 to prevent the recurrence the tumor.

 Eric Heiden of the United States won five gold medals in speedskating (500m, 1,000m, 1,500m, 5,000m and 10,000m) at the 1980 Winter Olympics, setting four Olympic records and one world record (10,000m) in the process.
 The Madison, Wis., native was the first Olympian to win five individual gold medals at one Winter Games.